Lubka Kolessa: Concert tours

 In 1928, she undertook a triumphal tour to her homeland, at this time now under the administration of Poland.

 Later in 1928 she recorded as the last classical pianist six pieces for Welte-Mignon (see media).
 From 1929 to 1930 she studied again with Eugen d'Albert, who had a strong influence on her performance style.

 On 21 May 1937, Kolessa appeared on British television, playing a concert while wearing Ukrainian folk dress.

 1938 she successfully toured South America.
-Until 1939 she performed in Europe, recording a number of records for His Master's Voice in Germany.
+Until 1939 she performed in Europe, recording a number of records for Electrola in Germany.

 Kolessa married the British diplomat James Edward Tracy Philipps in Prague on 13 March 1939, the eve of the occupation.

 At the peak of her career as a concert pianist she moved 1940 to Ottawa, Ontario.
 She continued to perform numerous concerts including engagements with the New York Philharmonic.

 She continued to tour throughout the Americas and was one of the most notable pianists in those continents.
 In 1954 she ended her concert activities to devote herself to teaching.